top of page

 Instead of your business supporting your life, your life revolves around your business.
 You may not take physical work home, but you take it home emotionally and mentally.
 What was supposed to create freedom and fulfillment is starting to suck the joy out of you and make you question if it is all worth it.

-Here are the top 5 reasons female entrepreneurs hit a breaking point and question if it is all worth it.
+5 reasons female entrepreneurs hit a breaking point

 As a business owner, there is always some level of sacrifice, but that doesn’t mean you have to surrender your joy, time, health, or fulfillment to create success.
 We often find that when female entrepreneurs are at their breaking point, it is because they are sacrificing their own needs and desires striving for success.
 They try to keep up with the way men do things and get stuck in the checkboxes of making sure employees are happy, key performance indicators are being met quarterly, customers are satisfied, bills are being paid, family is taken care of…the list goes on.